trustification/source-distributed/README.md

 ```
 The command line argument `-d` or `--depencency` specifies a dependency that
 is expected to exist in `Cargo.toml`.
 Depending on the type of dependency, for
-example it might be a `git` dependency or a `crates.io` dependency, it will
+example it might be a `git` dependency, or a `crates.io` dependency, it will
 perform the verification is different ways.

-A git dependency has been chosen to
-try this out:
+For example a git dependency could be specified like this in Cargo.toml:
 ```toml
 source-distributed = { git = "ssh://git@github.com/trustification/source-distributed.git", branch="main" }
 ```
 This information is used by `cargo-verify` to find the git repository that
-cargo has checked out for the branch main.
-This location will used to find the
+cargo has checked out for the branch `main`.
+This location will be used to find
-expected artifacts to be verified.
+the expected artifacts needed to perform the verification.

 The output of the above command will look like this:
 ```console